 Devices: Which service has more compatible device options?

 So while Apple is putting one foot forward in terms of device compatibility, it's still a far cry from Netflix's comprehensive hardware offering.
-Most notably, there was no mention of compatibility for game consoles like PlayStation 4 and Xbox One, and not a single mention of PC or Android compatibility.
+Most notably, there has been no mention of compatibility for game consoles like PlayStation 4 and Xbox One, and not a single mention of PC or Android compatibility.

-Why wait when you can compare Australian streaming services today
+Why wait when you can compare Australian streaming services today?